gitlabhq/gitlabhq/doc/migrate_ci_to_ce/README.md

 the same database adapter no special care is needed.
-If your CI server uses MySQL and your GitLab server uses PostgreSQL you need to pass a special option during the 'Moving data' part. **If your CI server uses PostgreSQL and your GitLab server uses MySQL you cannot migrate your CI data to GitLab 8.0.***
+If your CI server uses MySQL and your GitLab server uses PostgreSQL you need to pass a special option during the 'Moving data' part. **If your CI server uses PostgreSQL and your GitLab server uses MySQL you cannot migrate your CI data to GitLab 8.0.**

-- (3) Decide where to store CI build traces on GitLab server.
-GitLab CI uses files on disk to store CI build traces.
-The default path for these build traces is `/var/opt/gitlab/gitlab-ci/build` (Omnibus) or `/home/git/gitlab/builds` (Source).
-If you are storing your repository data in a special location, or if you are using NFS, you should make sure that you store build traces on the same storage as your Git repositories.

 ```
 # CI server